-These Popovers (similar to Yorkshire Pudding) have a crispy exterior and hollow interior.
+These Classic Popovers (similar to Yorkshire Pudding) have a crispy exterior and hollow interior.
 Light, buttery, and fabulous.
 There’s nothing else like them!

 My whole life I thought Popovers were a Jewish thing – none of my friends’ parents ever made them, and they always seemed to be synonymous with New York city Jewish restaurants and neighborhoods.